TheOld/vscode-fluent-ui/README.md

 Using CSS3 I tried as much as possible to replicate his designs.
 Some transparency effects are not possible at the momend due to the current Electron version that VSCode is using.

+### Disclaimer

+This is a workbench theme.
+That means that VS Code's UI is being heavily modified for aestethic purposes only.
+There's no intention to enhance or compete with the original look.
+Is merely an alternative.
+Also, please bear in mind that this theme is considered an experiment, and therefore beta software, since there's no official support for this type of modification.

 ## Install

 1. Install extension from